researchsoft/website/content/blog/2026-07/index.md

 ![My Image](adore.png)

-_13 April 2026 · Netherlands eScience Center, Amsterdam_
+_13 April 2026 · Netherlands eScience Center, Amsterdam (Photo by Netherlands eScience Center, CCBY)_

 A few years have passed since the [Amsterdam Declaration on Funding Research Software Sustainability (ADORE.software)](https://adore.software/) was first signed, and Dutch signatories gathered at the Netherlands eScience Center to take stock of what has been achieved — and what work remains ahead.
 Representatives from NWO, ZonMw, the University of Groningen's Centre for Information Technology (CIT-RUG), and the Netherlands eScience Center (NLeSC) came together to exchange updates and explore opportunities for future collaboration.